 Cognitive behavioural therapy is a form of treatment for panic attacks, panic disorder, and agoraphobia.
 Cognitive behavioural therapy focuses on the thinking patterns and behaviours that are sustaining or triggering the panic attacks.
 It helps you look at your fears in a more realistic light.

-Working with one of our therapists can help you tackle the panic you experience so you can enjoy life more fully.
+Therapy can help you tackle the panic you experience so you can enjoy life more fully.